K2-hub1980/game-tracker-app/README.md

 2 get a steam API key at https://steamcommunity.com/dev/apikey

-3 enter the steam API key and your steam id witch is the long string of numbers after profile in the profile steam page URL
+3 enter the steam API key and your steam id witch is the long string of numbers after profile in the profile steam page URL in to the steam_setings.txt file

 4 run game_tracker_v10.pyw